Pairing: Simon & Garfunkel

 Chapter IV: Words and Melodies

 Only in his office, with a fresh cup of coffee, to prepare the next day and some homework to correct, did his mind wander to the night before.
 He slept on the couch, very aware Paul was asleep above him in the bed.
 Art couldn’t suppress a smile nor the glint in his eyes.
 Life seemed so much brighter.
 Paul at least wanted to play music, maybe even play other games, which came as a surprise to Art.
 He was used to having to be subtle, drop little hints, see if the bait was taken.
 In this case Paul popped the question.
-Actually, he guessed Art’s sexual interest, didn’t shy away when Art made some innuendo’s; he didn’t give permission either.
+Actually, he guessed Art’s sexual interest, didn’t shy away when Art made some innuendos; he didn’t give permission either.
 His reaction turned Art on, made him fantasize, made him giddy.
-It put him into motion and walking to the other side of the school where Paul’s office was.
+It put him into motion, walking to the other side of the school where Paul’s office was.
 He wasn’t entirely sure Paul would be there, but since it was late in the afternoon, he sure didn’t have any classes.
 He might have gone home but if he was still there, not many people could disturb them.
 Even most of the teachers had gone home by now.
 Hopeful he hurried through the empty hallways, his footsteps echoing against the brick walls.
 It was very dark on the other end of the building making Art’s hopes evaporate.
 It was clear it had been a while since the last person had left, all the lights were off, all the doors were closed.
 Right at the end of the hallway was the door to Paul’s office, a small room where they used to keep paper, stationary, empty notebooks and fresh chalk.
-When it was clear a new colleague was added to the team, the small closet was redecorated and changed into an office.
+The team was at full capacity when Paul signed his contrac, so all offices were taken.
+This made it necessary to turn the small closet into an office and it was redecorated to fullfill that function.
 The idea was, once the old English teacher retired, the new one would not only take his job but also his office.

 The door was closed, Art couldn’t detect any light coming out from under the door; the room didn’t have any windows.
 He was about to try the door handle and got a shock when the handle moved on its own volition.
 The door swung open to reveal Paul, bag in hand, coat on his arm.
 He nearly stepped into Art, instead he staggered backwards just as startled as Art.
 They both took a few moments to readjust their composure.
 To Art’s relief Paul beamed at him, it automatically pulled Art’s face into a grin.